seb-oss/openbanking/postman/README.md

 * redirectUri (should be same one used to create a sandbox app)

 ![Screenshot environment variables](./images/postman_env.png)
-4. Save.
+4. click [Save].
 5. In the top right corner of postman, click the environment selector and select 'SEB PSD2 Sandbox'.

 ###  Step 4.
 Test PSD2 APIs with sandbox
-1. Use authorization to collect your access token using Redirect or Decoupled Authorization, refer the steps below.
+1. Authorization
+Each collection includes 2 authorizations, you can choose Redirect or Decoupled authorization for your needs.
+Refer the steps below for instruction.
 2. You are ready to call the API with your access token.